-Name of the Meeting Trust Board of Directors - Pub lic Date of the Meeting 7 June 2022 Director Lead Gill Ponder, NED / Chair of Finar nce & Performance Committee Contact Officer/Author Lee Bond, Chief Financial Officer r Title of the Report Finance & Performance Comm held on 18 February and 23 Ma ittee - Minutes of the meetings irch 2022 Purpose of the Report and Executive Summary (to include recommendations) Background Information Minutes of the Finance & Perform on 18 February and 23 March 20 and 20 April 2022 respectively. and/or Supporting Document(s) (if applicable) - Prior Approval Process □ TMB □ PRIMs □ Divisional SMT✓ Other: Finance & Performance Committee Which Trust Priority does this link to □ Pandemic Response ✓ Quality and Safety □ Estates, Equipment and Capital Investment ✓ Finance □ Partnership and System Working □ Workforce and Leadership □ Strategic Service □ Development and Improvement □ Digital □ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: □ 1 - 1.1 ✓ 1 - 1.2 ✓ 1 - 1.3 ✓ 1 - 1.4 ✓ 1 - 1.5 ✓ 1 - 1.6 To be a good employer: □ 2 To live within our means: √ 3 - 3.1 □ 3 - 3.2 To work more collaboratively: √ 4 To provide good leadership: □ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required □ Approval□ Discussion□ Assurance ✓ Information□ Review□ Other: Click here to enter text.
+Name of the Meeting Trust Board of Directors - Public Date of the Meeting 7 June 2022 Director Lead Gill Ponder, NED / Chair of Finan ce & Performance Committee Contact Officer/Author Lee Bond, Chief Financial Officer Title of the Report Finance & Performance Committee - Minutes of the meetings held on 18 February and 23 March 2022 Purpose of the Report and Executive Summary (to include recommendations) Background Information Minutes of the Finance & Performance Committee Meetings held on 18 February and 23 March 2022 and approved on 23 March and 20 April 2022 respectively. and/or Supporting Document(s) (if applicable) - Prior Approval Process □ TMB □ PRIMs □ Divisional SMT ✓ Other: Finance & Performance Committee Which Trust Priority does this link to □ Pandemic Response ✓ Quality and Safety □ Estates, Equipment and Capital Investment ✓ Finance □ Partnership and System Working Workforce and Leadership Strategic Service Development and Improvement Digital The NHS Green Agenda Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: □ 1 - 1.1 ✓ 1 - 1.2 ✓ 1 - 1.3 ✓ 1 - 1.4 ✓ 1 - 1.5 ✓ 1 - 1.6 To be a good employer: □ 2 To live within our means: \checkmark 3 - 3.1 \Box 3 - 3.2 To work more collaboratively: \checkmark 4 To provide good leadership: \Box 5 \Box Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required Approval Discussion Assurance ✓ Information □ Review □ Other: Click here to enter text.